 The City of Camden Division of Utilities owns a public community water system consisting of eighteen (18) wells that draw raw water from the Lower Potomac-Raritan-Magothy (PRM) Aquifer.
-The Division of Utilities also has three (3) emergency interconnections;
+The Division of Utilities also has three (4) emergency interconnections;

 - New Jersey American Water Company

 - Gloucester City Water Department

 - Merchantville-Pennsauken Water Commission

+- Collingswood Water Department

-The New Jersey American Water Company interconnect was utilized in 2021 due to the need of additional water supply throughout the year while additional City of Camden Division of Utilities wells were taken out of service due to elevated PFC levels.
+The New Jersey American Water Company interconnect was utilized in 2022 due to the need of additional water supply throughout the year while additional City of Camden Division of Utilities wells were taken out of service due to elevated PFC levels.
 Learn more about local waterways at https://mywaterway.epa.gov/.

 The Safe Drinking Water Act regulations allow monitoring waivers to reduce or eliminate certain monitoring requirements.
-The City of Camden's Division of Utilities has received monitoring waivers from the regulatory agencies for:

-- Asbestos - Synthetic Organic Compounds
+The City of Camden's Division of Utilities has received a monitoring waiver from the regulatory agency for Asbestos.
+Synthetic Organic Compounds (SOC's) have historically been waived for monitoring for the system for 3-year compliance periods.
+SOC waivers for the current compliance period (2020-2022) were not yet issued prior to 2022, but the system anticipates receiving the waiver for the current compliance period upon NJDEP determination in earl 2023.